linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/Risk and Return.md

 * To form this portfolio, 50 percent of the total funds invested will be borrowed at the risk-free rate of return (i.e., the borrowed funds would cost 5 percent).
 The borrowed funds will be invested in the risky assets.

-$\bigcirc$  Following is information about the riskiness of the three portfolios shown in the CAL graph:
+- Following is information about the riskiness of the three portfolios shown in the CAL graph:

 <table><tr><td>Portfolio</td><td>Expected Return</td><td colspan="2">Risk Premium</td><td>σ</td><td>Sharpe Ratio</td></tr><tr><td>A</td><td>8.5%</td><td>3.5%</td><td>= 8.5% - 5.0%</td><td>9.0%</td><td>0.39 = 3.5%/9.0%</td></tr><tr><td>P</td><td>12.0%</td><td>7.0%</td><td>= 12.0% - 5.0%</td><td>18.0%</td><td>0.39 = 7.0%/18.0%</td></tr><tr><td>Q</td><td>15.5%</td><td>10.5%</td><td>= 15.5% - 5.0%</td><td>27.0%</td><td>0.39 = 10.5%/27.0%</td></tr></table>